shourya01/shourya01.github.io/index.md

 Hi, I am Shourya Bose, an aspiring researcher in the field of Control Theory.

 Currently I am a research intern at the Department of Electrical Engineering at the Indian Institute of Science.
+I will be graduating from the Dual Degree scheme at BITS Pilani (Goa Campus) with M.Sc.
+(Hons.)
+Mathematics, and B.E.
+(Hons.)
+Electrical and Electronics Engineering at the end of December 2019.

 My research interests include various aspects of Networked Control Systems.